 Internal/Private APIs are only made available within an organization.
 At the same time, app developers who work for the company can use these private APIs.
 In contrast, third-party developers cannot use them, As these are not developed in publicly accessible software development kits as they are entirely unknown to the public.
-Most of the analysts believe that most APIs are internal or private.
+Most analysts believe that most APIs are internal or private.

 5. Partner APIs

 Partner APIs are made for sharing externally with business partners of your organization.
 Majorly partner APIs develop deep integration, share sensitive information or functionality, or attain things that organizations could not achieve individually.
-Like for instance, traffic apps, Waze uses APIs to exchange data with local government agencies and other partners about accidents, road closures, and other factors that would majorly impact traffic.
+For instance, traffic apps, Waze uses APIs to exchange data with local government agencies and other partners about accidents, road closures, and other factors that would majorly impact traffic.

 While on the other hand, partner APIs are quite open and more available than private APIs, they tend to have higher control over access and documentation.
-Until you work with one of the businesses involved, you might not have any idea about the existence of an API and how to request access for the same.
+Until you work with one of the businesses involved, you might not have any idea about the existence of an API and how to request access to same.

 6. Open/Public APIs

 Public APIs are mainly used for Facebook and Google’s social login solutions as they are easily available for third-party developers to use.
 Effortless access to such public APIs could be as simple as registering on the provider’s website.
-It includes completion of the application and approval process, further paying for the subscription fee.
+It includes completion of the application and approval process and further paying for the subscription fee.
 It tends to vary between the providers, and further would depend on your intended purpose and volume of the activity.